Difference Between Cost Of Capital and Capital Structure

 What is Capital Structure?

-Debt takes the form of bond issues or bonds, while equity can be capital, common stock, or retained profits.
+Debt is bond issues or bonds, while equity can be capital, common stock, or retained profits.
 In the financial system, short-term debt is considered too.

 The balance sheet contains both debt and equity.
 The securities of corporations are accumulated with this debt and equity and are also listed on the balances.
-The Capital Structure may combine a company’s long-lasting debt, short-lasting debt, and common stock.
+The Capital Structure may combine a company’s long-lasting, short-lasting debt and common stock.

 An overview of the financial structure of a corporation is regarded as a proportion of short-term and long-term debt.